 Heat Pump Frost Ice Buildup.
 Hi.
-I noticed my that one of my outside heat pump condensing units was laboring throughout the night.
+I noticed that one of my outside heat pump condensing units was laboring throughout the night.
 This morning I found ice frost buildup on the heat pump condenser fins.
 I live in Tucson, Az.
 It has been colder than normal (below freezing) with a bit more moisture in the air than usual as of late.
 Can you please tell me what causes this frost ice buildup, and how I go about rectifying?
 Does this mean that the condenser pump is shot?
-I’m originally from the Midwest, and have never experienced this before.
+I’m originally from the Midwest and have never experienced this before.
 What should I be doing?
 Thank you for your help.

 Heat Pump Frost Ice Buildup - The Answer